This is what a weekend visiting during SPARK Ipswich looks like…

 You’ll be getting in late, so it’s the perfect excuse to order some takeaway.

-The best option is to pick up something yourself so you can check out the projection art in d’Arcy Doyle Place.
+The best option is to pick up something yourself so you can check out the creative hub from d’Arcy Doyle Place to Tulmur Place.

 For more accommodation options click here, more places to eat here.